National vs. Rural Internet Pricing

 - We offer quality wages and keep the tax dollars local to support the community

 - Our workforce is 100% USA-based (no outsourcing overseas)

 - Network quality is as important to us as it is to you (since we all live in the same community, we use the same services as you do)

 - We offer the best service at the best price with lean margins

 - We typically serve areas that the national companies won’t

 Pricing Comparison Trap

 It’s easy to compare nationally-televised internet rates with local providers and draw conclusions about the value.
-Now hopefully it is clear as to why pricing can vary so much from region to region and especially from urban to rural markets, the best comparison for your wallet is between your local service providers.
-It’s also more than just rates, what quality and capacity of service can you get?
+But now that it’s clear why pricing can vary so much from region to region (and especially from urban to rural markets), the best comparison for your wallet is between your local service providers.
+It’s also more than just rates—what quality and capacity of service can you get?
 And of course, what do you need?

 Our residential internet packages can reach speeds up to 100Mbps.
 Local competitors may offer lower speeds for lower prices.
 Yes, they’re cheaper, and if you just want to check email and a couple websites from time to time, it’s a bargain that might meet your needs.
-But it’s often almost 17x slower!
+But it’s almost 17x slower!
 Do you download music?
 Do you subscribe to Netflix or Hulu or any other streaming web service?
 How many people in your household have devices that can connect to Wi-Fi?
-And how many devices does each person have?
+And how many devices do each of those people have?

-Choose your internet service based on your needs.
-Try to compare apples to apples with other local companies that service the same community.
-As your internet needs grow, you’ll likely feel very lucky to have a local company that can offer the high speeds at community-sustaining pricing that benefits your local economy.
+So, choose your internet service based on your needs, comparing with other local companies that service the same community.
+As your internet needs grow, you’ll likely feel very lucky to have a local company that can offer the high speeds (like the big cities do) at community-sustaining pricing that benefits your local economy and is still affordable.